pdsteele/wmapp/README.md

 			    worker.update_attributes(total_workorders_completed: 0)
 			  end

 3. Made it so that all closed workorders show up on their own page.
+Also added several partials.
 4. Created new links in the navbar for both users and workers to show their completed workorders.
    Accordingly, this involved making changes to routes.rb.
-5. Made it so that users can't add comments/updates to a closed workorder--simple if-else in workorders/show.html.erb
+5. Made it so that users can't add comments/updates to a closed workorder since that should be its final state.
+   Simple if-else in workorders/show.html.erb if you want to revert
-6. Made the worker stat page display the worker average and workers can be sorted on their average.
+6. Made the worker stat page under the admin view display the worker average.
 7. Had to add another migration to Workorder model as a workaround for the fact that work orders can be closed by both admins and users--only want ratings to show up for users.
 8. It was necessary to make a change to the Worker model's password_confirmation validation so that it only does the validation when a new worker is created.
+This is important because without this change I can't get the worker rating to save with update_attributes.
 Worker can still edit password correctly.

-Note: There is a discrepancy between the closed work order stat  : closed on db != closed
+Note: There might be a discrepancy between the completed work order statistic in the admin view and the total_workorders_completed attribute of the Worker model.
+The former treats 'Resolved' as the qualifying state while the latter treats 'Closed' as the state for which to